Soft Coated Wheaten Terrier Puppy Guide

 Bringing home a Soft Coated Wheaten Terrier puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan on 30-40 lbs and 12-14 yrs of life with a Soft Coated Wheaten Terrier, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 The Soft Coated Wheaten Terrier's minimal shedding coat and high activity requirements tell only part of the story — their terrier heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Soft Coated Wheaten Terriers show higher-than-average incidence of protein-losing nephropathy, Addisons disease, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.